sanika-jain/AgenticAI-Agno/Eval/Readme.md

 --
 This is an advanced example script that demonstrates how to orchestrate a team of AI agents for web search, synthesis, and automated evaluation using the Agno framework and the Gemini language model.

-What does this file do?
-1. Loads environment variables (including your Google API key) for secure configuration.
+Key Features:
-2. Defines a multi-agent team:
+1. Defines a multi-agent team:

       i.
 Query Reformulator Agent: Improves user queries for more effective searching.